deermichel/pse-server/README.md

--Dsocketport=8081                       // set port for socket (used for socket actions) -Ddatabase="localhost:27017"            // set url to MongoDB database -Dconfigpath="./sensors"                // set path to sensor configuration files
+-Dsocketport=8081                       // set port for socket (used for socket actions) -Ddatabase="localhost:27017"            // set url to MongoDB database -Dconfigpath="./sensors"                // set path to sensor configuration files -Dnoshell                               // disable interactive shell (to run as service)
 ```

 Commands